cjlyth/monenv/README.md

 I am using a raspberry pi 4 as the controller for this project because I have one on-hand and it is an easy platform for the rest of my project.

 Since I am using AWS Greengrass, I followed the [setup guide in the docs](https://docs.aws.amazon.com/greengrass/latest/developerguide/setup-filter.rpi.html).

+### Case
+I hacked together a basic case to protect everything as I develop this project.
+This led me to [an annoying design flaw with the OpenLog Artemis](docs/openlog-design-flaw).